Australia's Uranium Mines

 History and Background: Beverley was discovered in 1969 by the OTP Group (Oilmin NL, Transoil NL, & Petromin NL).
 A draft EIS was produced in 1982 but plans to mine it by in situ leaching (ISL) were abandoned in 1983 when a newly-elected South Australian Government made it clear that mining leases would not be approved.
 The deposit was sold to Heathgate Resources Pty Ltd, an affiliate of General Atomics of USA, in 1990.

 As the main orebodies became depleted, in 2009 the Beverley North project was initiated and in 2010 a field leach trial at Pepegoona was successful.
 This became a satellite operation, with loaded resin being trucked to the treatment plant.
 In 2011 mining commenced at Pannikin, with a second satellite plant.
 These northern orebodies are closer to the Flinders Ranges and more complex geologically than the main palaeochannel deposits.
-Pepegoona is on the lease boundary with Alliance JV.
+The satellite plants are on the lease boundary with the Four Mile JV with Alliance Resources.
+In December 2013 the Beverley wellfields were shut down, leaving only Beverley North operational for Heathgate.

-A royalty equivalent to 2% of gross sales was negotiated with four Aboriginal Native Title Claimant groups, and the first payments totalling more than $100,000 were made to trust accounts in mid 2000.
+Heathgate negotiated a royalty equivalent to 2% of gross sales with four Aboriginal Native Title Claimant groups, and the first payments totalling more than $100,000 were made to trust accounts in mid 2000.
 The agreements also provide for training, employment, community payments and administration payments.

-Production, licensed to reach 1180 t/yr U3O8 equivalent, commenced from the north mineralised zone in November 2000 though no product was drummed until 2001, when production totalled 546 tonnes U3O8.
+Production and Sales: Production from Beverley, licensed to reach 1180 t/yr U3O8 equivalent, commenced from the north mineralised zone in November 2000 though no product was drummed until 2001, when production totalled 546 tonnes U3O8.
 Exports commenced in 2001.
 Production for 2004 reached 1084 tonnes U3O8 but has steadily dropped since.
-In 2010, 418 tonnes was produced, and in 2011 416 tonnes U3O8, including material from Pepegoona and Pannikin on the Beverly North lease.
-More than 98% of production now comes from the Beverley North orebodies.
+In 2010, 418 tonnes was produced; in 2011, 416 tonnes; in 2013, 155 tonnes; and in 2013, 407 tonnes U3O8, including material from Pepegoona and Pannikin on the Beverly North lease.
+More than 98% of Heathgate production in 2013 came from the Beverley North orebodies adjacent to Four Mile.
 Sales contracts are with power utilities in USA.

 Process: The mine consists of wellfields which are progressively established over the orebody as uranium is depleted from sections of the orebody immediately underneath.
 Wellfield design is on a grid with alternating extraction and injection wells, each of identical design and typical of normal water bores.
 The spacing between injection wells is about 30 metres with each pattern of four having a central extraction well.
 A series of monitor wells are situated around each mineralised zone to detect any movement of mining fluids outside the mining area.